 My take on American’s boarding process changes

 In general, the boarding process on US airlines is laughably complicated.
-That’s because boarding isn’t about getting everyone on the plane as quickly as possible, but instead, it’s about coddling elites and selling ancillary services.
+That’s because boarding isn’t about getting everyone on the plane as quickly and efficiently as possible, but instead, it’s about coddling elites and selling ancillary services.

 Airlines want to make money from allowing people to board early, whether that comes in the form of customers pursuing elite status, picking up a co-branded credit card, or outright paying for priority boarding.